 Idaho Assisted Living

-In Idaho, there are 84 Assisted Living Facilities.
+In Idaho there are 148 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Map of Idaho Assisted Living Facilities

 Paying for Assisted Living in IdahoPrivate payment for assisted living in Idaho is the most widely accepted form of payment, but some facilities also accept long-term care insurance and Veterans’ benefits for those who qualify.
 In addition, low-income residents may fill out a Medicaid waiver to receive some payment reimbursement for room and board.